seanhagen/seanhagen.ca/content/post/2021-01-30-making-some-changes.markdown

 habits.
 Stuff like writing, working on a video game project I've got going, or even just taking my medication.
 Trying not to think about goals and focusing on habits is something I think will work well for me.

+Oh, one last thing before I go: I don't know if I'm just getting old or if it's the laptop I'm writing this post on, but the theme for this site definitely needs tweaking.
+If I can figure out how the theme works, maybe I'll update that in the next little while too.